Includes the barriers (tariff and non-tariff) that U.S. companies face when exporting to this country.

 Services barriers include sectors such as pay TV, audiovisual and media services, licensing of online news websites, legal services, banking, and cloud computing services for financial institutions.
 Details can be found in the USTR Report on Foreign Trade Barriers that is available online.

-As of April 1, 2019, the Singapore Agri-Food and Veterinary Authority (AVA) restructured to form the Singapore Food Agency (SFA) and the Singapore Animal and Veterinary Service (AVS).
-SFA is under the Ministry of Sustainability and the Environment and oversees all food-related matters including food safety and security.
-AVS is under the National Parks Board (NParks) and oversees all non-food related animal, plant, and wildlife management matters.
+The Singapore Food Agency (SFA), under the auspices of the Ministry of Sustainability and the Environment, oversees all food-related matters such as food safety and security.
+The Singapore Animal and Veterinary Service (AVS), under the National Parks Board (NParks), oversees all non-food related animal, plant, and wildlife management matters.
+They are the primary Singapore government agencies concerned with food and agricultural trade.

 There are no restrictions on foreign ownership of business in Singapore, except for national security reasons and areas such as air transportation, public utilities, newspaper publishing, and shipping.
 Singapore is an open economy and encourages trade and investment into the country.